saunders-jake/Cisco-Scripts/README.md

 ## CCNASecurityCommands.cisco-ios
 This file contains commands from the CCNA Security Netacad cirriculum.
 I was curating it while studying for the certification test, but never ended up taking the exam, so it's incomplete.

+Note: Some commands may not work in Packet Tracer, as it is not a fully featured IOS.

 ## CCNASecurityFinal.md